zhetai/motia/packages/docs/public/docs/welcome.mdx.md

 description: Get started with Motia, a powerful framework for building event-driven workflows
 ---

-# Code-First Framework for Intelligent Workflows
+# Unified Backend Framework for APIs, Events and AI Agents

 Motia is a **code-first framework** designed to empower developers to build robust, scalable, and observable event-driven workflows with unparalleled ease.
 We handle the infrastructure complexities, so you can focus on your business logic.